pflanze/functional-perl/README.md

 ## Installation

 For simplicity during development, instead of providing installer files, the bundled scripts modify the library load path to find the files locally.
 All modules are in the `lib/` directory, `use lib
 $path_to_lib` is all that's needed.
-(Just tell if you would like installer support.)
+(Just tell if you would like installer support.
+But probably, for CPAN release the project would generate multiple packages.
+Are you fine with installing each part separately even from the unified Git checkout or would you want one single "make install"?
+What's the best way to achieve this?)

 ## Dependencies